deiio/tigg/doc/note.md

-# Important Thoughts
+# TIGG - Important Thoughts

 ## `init-db`

-1. Create local cache directory `.dircache`.
+1. Create local cache directory `.tigg`.
 2. If set the environment variable `SHA1_FILE_DIRECTORY`, use it as the storage area.
-3. Or, use the local cache directory `.dircache` as the storage area.
+3. Or, use the local cache directory `.tigg` as the storage area.
 4. Create all directories in storage area.

 ## `commit-tree`